 The Guideline will be published as part of the rules and guidelines of the ccNSO after adoption by the ccNSO Council.

 The Guideline will be reviewed after any changes to the relevant sections in the ICANN bylaws or change of the Operating Standards, or otherwise adjusted when considered necessary.
-In order to become effective the updated Guideline must be adopted by the ccNSO Council and published on the ccNSO website.
+In order to become effective, the updated Guideline must be adopted by the ccNSO Council and published on the ccNSO website.

 Before publishing the updated Guideline, the Secretariat will update the version number and insert the date the Guideline was reviewed and adopted by the ccNSO.